IHE/ITI.mCSD/input/pagecontent/issues.md

 - FHIR Implementation Guide instead of [pdf - Rev. 3.3](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_mCSD.pdf)
 - Removed inline UML text and moved it to images-source/
 - Removed reference to setting meta.profile as it is redundant
-- Added section in transactions describing the requirement of providing a capability statement [ITI-90](ITI-90.html#2390424-capabilitystatement-resource) and [ITI-91](ITI-91.html#2391424-capabilitystatement-resource).
-Should this be in the response or request message section?
+- Added sections in actor requirements describing the requirement of providing a capability statement [Volume 1](volume-1.html#14611-actor-descriptions-and-actor-profile-requirements)
 - Updated the canonical URL for the organization hierarchy extension to `http://profiles.ihe.net/ITI/mCSD/StructureDefinition/IHE.mCSD.OrganizationHierarchy`
 - Added links to the structure definitions for resource profiles to [ITI-90](ITI-90.html) and [ITI-91](ITI-91.html)
 - Changed structuredefinitions for Facility and Jurisdiction to use an invariant for the type requirement instead of slicing.